 Natural Vocal Variety: The Roles You Say

 I recently re-read a post from earlier in the year by Gavin on Makeapowerfulpoint.com … saved in my Evernote notebook.
 (Have I told you how much I love Evernote?!)
-The post asks, “which speaker type are you?” and lists 6 types of speakers, with notes on the strengths and weaknesses of each.
+The post asks, “which speaker type are you?” and lists six types of speakers, with notes on the strengths and weaknesses of each.
 I agree that we all have different styles.
-But what this mostly reminded me of is that we are playing roles all the time whether we know it or not.
+But what this most reminded me of is that we are playing roles all the time, whether we know it or not.

 Have you ever heard your spouse answer the phone and say a few words to someone?
 After only a few words, you know exactly to whom he is speaking because he puts on his “dutiful son” voice when speaking to his mom, or his “I’m a sucker for my kid” dad-voice when speaking to your daughter?

 I asked one of my clients what roles she plays at work.
 She is a VP at a tech company and has employees all over the world.
 She said that she plays a leader, mentor, tech support superhero, and even Mom, sometimes.
 Right now, it’s unconscious and only something she can reflect on.
 However, she can use those roles, and others, consciously, purposefully in different places in a presentation or a conversation.

 Why would she do that?

 - First, for variety, which is more interesting to listeners.

 - Second, for connection.
 They are real roles that she plays, and she can use them to connect more deeply with what she is saying by finding meaning beyond the words.